top of page

 • Not all employers will accept a rollover from a previous employer’s plan, so be sure to check with your new employer

-• Confirm with your new employer's HR department that you are making a "direct rollover."
+At this time, you'll want to confirm with your new employer's HR department that you are making a "direct rollover."
 This should be a clear option on your paperwork or online form.
 A direct rollover, trustee to trustee (401(k) plan to 401(k) plan) is the most simple and convenient rollover option.
 This way your former and current 401(k) plan administrators will manage the transaction for you.

-Option 3 Rollover into a Rollover IRA
+Rollover your old 401(k) into a Rollover IRA

-• Your money has the chance to continue to grow tax deferred.
-If you’re under age 59½, you can withdraw money penalty-free for a qualifying first-time home purchase or higher education expenses.
-You'll notice we rarely recommend any IRA withdrawals; we're fans of socking away as much as possible for retirement.
+• If you’re under age 59½, you can withdraw money penalty-free for a qualifying first-time home purchase or higher education expenses.
+(We rarely recommend IRA withdrawals!
+We're fans of socking away as much as possible for retirement.)

 • You'll have a broader range of investment choices as opposed to being limited to the options in your 401(k).

-• Like the 401(k) direct rollover, again, the most important thing is to be sure you're making a "direct rollover."
+Like the 401(k) direct rollover, the most important thing is to be sure you're making a "direct rollover."
 This should be a clear option on your paperwork, or online form.
 A direct rollover, trustee to trustee (in this case, 401k plan to IRA custodian) is the most simple and convenient way to do a rollover, where he old 401k plan administrator will send the rollover directly to the new IRA custodian and handle more of the rollover for you.

 • Only cash out your 401(k) plan if you critically need cash.
 This route is counter to saving for retirement.